gpsuscodewith/katas/library/chaos-studio-intro/README.md

 1. Search again for 'Chaos Studio' and navigate to the resource.
 2. Select **Experiments** from the left menu bar.
 3. At the top left, click **Create** to create a new Experiment.
-4. Enter a name for the experiment such as 'ChaosTestExperiment'.
+4. Enter a UNIQUE name for the experiment such as 'ChaosTestExperiment-{your-alias}'.
 Then advance to the **Experiment designer** screen.
 5. Rename the Step and Branch if you prefer, or leave the defaults.
 6. Select, **Add action** and then
 **Add fault**.